Azure/azure-powershell/src/Compute/Compute/help/Set-AzVmssDiskEncryptionExtension.md

 ```

 ### -ExtensionPublisherName
 The extension publisher name.
-If this parameter is not specified, default value is Microsoft.Azure.Security for windows VMs and Linux VMs
+If this parameter is not specified, default value is Microsoft.Azure.Security for Windows VMs and Linux VMs

 ```yaml
 Type: System.String